 - Request for Proposal (RFP)

 - A competitive process initiated through Purchasing Services.
-An RFP requests solutions from several or many vendors.
-The award is made to the vendor offering the best proposal or solution based on the stated evaluation criteria, one of which is price.
+An RFP requests solutions from several or many suppliers.
+The award is made to the supplier offering the best proposal or solution based on the stated evaluation criteria, one of which is price.

 - Services, Professional